gemc/docs/webPage/source/documentation/fields/fields.rst

 Will set the *srr-solenoid* field minimum step to 1 mm, the integration method to the classical fourth order range kutta, and will use linear interpolation.

-The available intergration method are:
+The available integration method are:

 - G4CashKarpRKF45: Fift Order Range Kutta, for very smooth fields
 - G4ClassicalRK4: Fourth Order Range Kutta.
 Robust for every field.